Cable Straight Back Seated Row

 Tips & Tricks

-• Avoid shrugging and neck tension.
+• Avoid shrugging or neck tension at the finish.

-• Do not swing torso backward.
+• Do not use torso swing to create extra range.

-• Exhale during pull phase.
+• Exhale during the pull to keep the brace organized.

 Frequently Asked Questions